Hidden order and multipolar exchange striction in a correlated f-electron system: Results

 \subsection{Multipolar exchange striction}

 The onset of the ``hidden order'' phase NpO$_2$ is marked by an anomalous volume contraction vs. decreasing temperature (anti-Invar anomaly).
 The estimated total volume contraction in the ordered state as compared to the paramagnetic phase is 0.018\% at zero temperature\cite{Lander_nodistrotionNpO2}.
 This effect cannot be attributed to the conventional volume magnetostriction, since ordered magnetic moments are absent in NpO$_2$.
-The volume contraction in NpO$_2$ may instead stem from the SEI coupling high-rank magnetic multipoles.
+Hence, this anomaly was speculated\cite{2003JPCM_magnetovolume} to be induced by a (secondary) quadrupole order coupling to the lattice.
+As we show below, this is not the case, and the volume contraction in NpO$_2$ rather stems from the volume-dependent SEI coupling high-rank magnetic multipoles.

-In order to make a quantitative estimation of the effect we evaluated the volume dependence of NpO$_2$ ordering and elastic energies.
+In order to make a quantitative estimation for this anomaly we evaluated the volume dependence of NpO$_2$ ordering and elastic energies.
 To that end we adopted the elastic constants calculated for NpO$_2$ in the framework of DFT+U+SOC approach\cite{Wang2010}: $C_{11}=$404~GPa, $C_{12}=$ 143~GPa.
-The corresponding parabolic volume dependence of elastic energy $E_{elast}= 1/3\left(C_{11}/2+ C_{12}\right)\epsilon^{2}$ where $\epsilon=(V-V_0)/V_0$ is the volume contraction, $V_0$ is the NpO$_2$ equilibrium volume\cite{Wang2010}, is depicted in Fig.~\ref{fig4}.
+The corresponding parabolic volume dependence of elastic energy $E_{elast}= 1/3\left(C_{11}/2+ C_{12}\right)\epsilon^{2}\equiv K_{el} \epsilon^{2}$ where $\epsilon=(V-V_0)/V_0$ is the volume contraction, $V_0$ is the NpO$_2$ equilibrium volume\cite{Wang2010}, is depicted in Fig.~\ref{fig4}.
 The dependence of MMO energy vs. volume was obtained by calculating the SEIs at a few different volumes and then evaluating the mean-field order and ordering energy vs. volume expansion or contraction.
 The SE ordering energy remains linear vs. $\epsilon$ in a rather large range ($\epsilon=\pm$1\% ); its dependence upon $\epsilon$ for the relevant range of small $\epsilon$ is thus easily obtained.